150+ Hobby Ideas Broken Down by Interest and Personality

 Everyone could use a little extra dough.
 Some activities have the potential to help you earn some extra money on the side.
 Here are some options:

 - Crafting (to sell online or at fairs)

 - Cake decorating

 - Garage sales and auctions (find bargains and antiques for resale)

 Hobbies for the Collector

 Collecting things can be a lifelong passion that can help to stimulate memories and remember and preserve the past.
-People who collect often have a strong attention to detail and an urge for completeness.
+People who collect often pay strong attention to detail and have an urge for completeness.
 Here are some good ideas of things to collect: